What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 Compared to the incandescent lightbulbs, the CFL will give off the same amount of visible light, but they will only use 150 to 130 electrical power.
 They are considered energy-saving as they use less energy than an incandescent lightbulb.

-An issue with the CFL lightbulbs is that they can take a while to heat up to full brightness.
+An issue with CFL lightbulbs is that they can take a while to heat up to full brightness.
 Once the electricity starts moving inside the CFL lightbulbs, they will use 70% less energy than the incandescent bulbs.

 One downside of the CFL lightbulbs is that they contain very toxic mercury; if you break a CFL lightbulb, it can be dangerous.
 The toxic mercury also complicates the disposal of CFL lightbulbs.

 Some countries have regulated the disposal of CFL lightbulbs.
 These extra garage disposal requirements add to the overall costs of the CFL lightbulbs.
-Even though energy-saving lightbulbs, additional energy and other resources are used for the CFL lightbulb waste disposals.
+Even though energy-saving lightbulbs, additional energy and other resources are used for CFL lightbulb waste disposals.

 About LED Lightbulbs